 The headphones come with an IP56-rated design which makes them both splash-resistant and dust-resistant.
 The sweat-resistance in the Jabra Elite Active 65t makes them perfect for even the sweatiest runners, ensuring they will survive all your gym routines.
 They come equipped with Bluetooth 5.0, which helps create a more stable wireless connection with fewer dropouts.
 The headphones also have a backward compatible so that they can connect to later Bluetooth models as well.

 The smart technology that comes with the headphones is also cool.
 You can choose to have your music pause when you take your earbud out and then automatically restart when you place them back in.
-The left earbud offers a button to allow you to change your tracks or adjust the volume.
-The headphones also come with a voice assistant.
+The left earbud offers a button to allow you to change your tracks or the volume controls.
+The headphones also come with a voice assist.
 Through the app, you can activate Siri or Alexa and speak to them through your headphones.
 You can also use the voice assist with Google Assistant as well.

 Samsung Galaxy Buds